alyxshang/dotfiles/README.markdown

 ## INSTALLATION :inbox_tray:

-To "install" any of these setups on your Linux installation, install the software list for the setup of your choice with the package manager(s) your system provides.
-Only after this has been completed, can you follow the steps provided below for the setup you would like.
+To install this setup on your Linux installation, install the packages from the list provided above.

 - 1.)
 Clone this repository using Git.
 - 2.)
 Move the `config` folder to your `$HOME` folder.
 - 3.)
 Rename the `config` folder to `.config`.
 - 4.)
 Move the `wallpapers` folder to your `$HOME` folder.
 - 5.)
 Make sure all files in the `.config ` folder ending in `.sh` are executable.
 (This is most important!)
 - 6.)
-Move the file `.xprofile` from the `neon-dragon` folder to your `$HOME` directory.
+Move the file `.xprofile` from the `.config` folder to your `$HOME` directory.
 - 7.)
-Start Nitrogen and add the `$HOME/wallpapers` directory as a source and set the wallpaper (`$HOME/wallpapers/01.png`).
+Start Nitrogen and add the `$HOME/wallpapers` directory as a source and set the wallpaper (`$HOME/wallpapers/01.jpg`).
 - 8.)
 Make sure to set the image-rendering mode to "Centered" in Nitrogen when setting the wallpaper.
 - 9.)
 Move the font file, `FiraCode-Regular.ttf`, from `fonts` directory to `/usr/local/share/fonts`.
 Create the `fonts` directory inside `/usr/local/share` if it does not exist.
 - 10.)
 Move the font file `MC.ttf` from the `fonts` directory to `/usr/local/share/fonts`.
 Create the `fonts` directory inside `/usr/local/share` if it does not exist.